WNWR: Country and oldies

+Ethnic programming

 In 1995, the station was sold to new owners operating as Global Radio LLC, becoming WNWR.
-The call letters stand for New World Radio.
+The call letters stood for "New World Radio".
 It switched to mostly ethnic brokered programming, where show hosts bought time on the station and sold advertising in their communities to pay for their broadcasts.

-On June 13, 2011, WNWR's entire brokered program schedule moved to AM 860 WWDB.
+On June 13, 2011, WNWR's entire brokered program schedule moved to WWDB.
 The station was then leased to broadcast China Radio International.
 Several years later, WNWR got authorization from the Federal Communications Commission to stay on the air around the clock with low power at night.
-WNWR has gone off the air and is listed as silent since June 14, 2018.

-As of Saturday November 17, 2018 WNWR returned on the air broadcasting a Spanish language format.
+WNWR went off the air and was listed as silent since June 14, 2018.
+As of Saturday November 17, 2018, WNWR returned on the air broadcasting a Spanish language format.
 On December 8, 2019, however, it was on the FCC's Silent AM Stations List.

-As of April 27, 2021, WNWR returned to the airwaves with 1,000 watts of power during the day and 7 watts at night according to their engineer, Dana Puopolo.
+As of April 27, 2021, WNWR returned to the airwaves with 1,000 watts of power during the day and 7 watts at night according to station engineer Dana Puopolo.
+By then, the station was owned by Aztec Capital Partners and was simulcasting WHAT 1340 AM, airing Latin hit music.

+Return to religion

+In 2023, the station was sold to Wilkins Broadcasting LLC, which owns dozens of Christian talk and teaching stations around the U.S. WNWR returned to its beginning roots with a religious format, broadcasting as "1540 The Word".
+The call sign's meaning was repurposed as "New Word Radio", with "Word" as a synonym for "The Bible".